dymbol/auto-taglibro/README.md

  * DEBUG           #True or False
  * DEV_ENV=True

-You can simply build docker image:
+You can simply build docker image and try application.
+Default user and password is `at`
 ```
 docker build -t autotaglibro  \
     --build-arg DEBUG=True \